List of Re:Zero characters: Ruler Candidates

-A 20-year-old woman and one of the candidates for the royal election to become the 42nd King of Lugunica.
+A 20-year-old woman and one of the candidates for the royal election to become the 42nd Queen of Lugunica.
 Despite her age, Crusch has become the family head of House Karsten, who are known to have strong ties to the late royal family and has become quite well known as one of the most upcoming prominent women in Lugunica.
 She has a blessing that allows her to tell when someone is lying, and thus, is not easily fooled.
 Crusch's ideal is meritocracy, and to free the country from the centuries long heavy dependency on the Dragon's guidance which she believes has led Lugunica into stagnation and stripped the country's will to govern without it, betraying the hopes of the conservative ruling class who pin her as favorite to win the election.
 She has the pride of being a warrior, but with a dense and strict personality.